Park curfew 10:00 pm to 5:00 am

 Through a community effort, the project re-gained traction and was placed on the Capital Improvement Project list for fiscal year 2015/16.
 Staff then took the project through a Coastal Development Permit process and received entitlement approval in 2016.
 Although the City had already received a $40K donation from an individual community member, as well as a $5K recycling grant, funding for the project was lacking.
 The Rotary and Kiwanis Clubs of Huntington Beach championed the project and garnered the support of their members to come up with cash needed to fund the project.
 Rotary Club of Huntington Beach generously donated $50K and the Kiwanis Club of Huntington Beach was able to raise $25K toward the project.
 Those donations, together with City Park Funds closed the gap!

-The playground is anticipated to open in Spring 2018.
+The playground was opened to the public Spring 2018.